Railroads have quite a history in New England.

-Rail mileage peaked right during World War One, but began to decline shortly aft.
+rail mileage peaked right during World War One, but began to decline shortly after that.

-So what happens to railroad trac when they're no longer used?
+So what happens to railroad tracks when they're no longer used?

 Stick around.

-You'll find out what one family should be done.
+You'll find out what one family thought should be done.

 Welcome to Windows to the Wild.